ecalder6/azure-gaming/README.md

 # Game on the cloud in Azure with one-click

 ## About
 This project allows you to stream steam games through Azure cloud with only a single click!
-There is virtually no setup invovled.
+There is virtually no setup involved.
 In fact, you never have to login to the VM!
 The development of this project is heavily inspired by this [excellent guide](https://lg.io/2016/10/12/cloudy-gamer-playing-overwatch-on-azures-new-monster-gpu-instances.html).

 ## Disclaimer
 **This software comes with no warranty of any kind**.
 USE AT YOUR OWN RISK!
-If you encounter an issue, please submit them on GitHub.
+If you encounter an issue, please submit it on GitHub.

 ## Do this first
 1. Sign up for an [Paid Azure subscription](https://azure.microsoft.com/en-us/pricing/purchase-options/).
 You need a paid subscription as I don't think the free account grants you access to GPU VMs.